konfiger/konfiger-nodejs/README.md

 ## Support

-You can support some of this community as they make big impact in the traing of individual to get started with software engineering and open source contribution.
+You can support some of this community as they make big impact in the training of individual to get started with software engineering and open source contribution.

 - [https://www.patreon.com/devcareer](https://www.patreon.com/devcareer)